 There are some extra things you can do to help your child with disability or a chronic condition.

 - Give your child choices.
 There are some things your child will have to do, but you can be flexible with other things, like foods within a diet or physiotherapy times.
-If your child has choices about things like this, it gives her a sense of control.
+If your child has choices about things like this, it gives them a sense of control.

 Relationships and feelings